waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 ## Syntax
 is all about the structure of language.
 Language is composed of individual words, and those words are composed together in some kind of structured whole.
 And if our computer is going to be able to understand language, it's going to need to understand something about that structure.
 So let's take a couple of examples.

-`Syntax is sentence structure.
-As native speakers of some human language, we don’t struggle with producing grammatical sentences and flagging non-grammatical sentences as wrong.
-For example, the sentence “Just before nine o’clock Sherlock Holmes stepped briskly into the room” is grammatical, whereas the sentence “Just before Sherlock Holmes nine o’clock stepped briskly the room” is non-grammatical.
-Syntax can be grammatical and ambiguous at the same time, as in “I saw the man with the telescope.”
-Did I see (the man with the telescope) or did I see (the man), doing so by looking through the telescope?
-To be able to parse human speech and produce it, the AI needs to command syntax.`

 Here, for instance, is a sentence.
 "Just before nine o'clock Sherlock Holmes stepped briskly into the room."
 That sentence is made up of words, and those words together form a structured whole.
 This is syntactically valid as a sentence.
 But we could take some of those same words, rearrange them, and come up with a sentence that is not syntactically valid.

 Here, for example, "Just before Sherlock Holmes nine o'clock stepped briskly the room" is still composed of valid words, but they're not in any kind of logical whole.
 This is not a syntactically well-formed sentence.
 Another interesting challenge, is that some sentences will have multiple possible valid structures.